KesseNones/KnockOffBreakout/README.txt

 	Removed bounce counter which was replaced by the lives counter.

-	Added game victory when the player wins level 3 by destorying all bricks existing.
+	Added game victory when the player wins level 3 by destroying all bricks existing.

 	After a game over, game victory, and the start, the player is prompted for input and the game starts at level 1 with fresh data.

 	Before the credits sequence, a splash screen fades in indicating the game name and author.
-	Skippable by pressing ESC key.
+	Skip-able by pressing ESC key.

-	The ball is affected by a very light downwards gravity field, avoiding movement edge case.
+	The ball is affected by a very light downwards gravity field which prevents the ball from getting stuck in a permanent side to side motion cycle.
+	For instance if the ball was heading side to side with velocity 600, 0, gravity would slowly decrease the y component, bringing it down slowly to the paddle.

 AVOIDING BROKEN BALL MOVEMENT
 	It's easy to avoid broken ball movement.
 Just play the game.